-14Recall the challenge of "Finality, Love, Marriage": "theologians, let alone parents, rarely think of the historical process" (Lonergan, Collection, University of Toronto Press, 1988, 47).
+14. Recall the challenge of 'Finality, Love, Marriage': 'theologians, let alone parents, rarely think of the historical process' (Collected Works of Bernard Lonergan, volume 4, Collection, edited by Frederick E Crowe and Robert M Doran (Toronto: University of Toronto Press, 1988), 47 (hereafter CWL 4 Collection)).
 Recall notes 6 and 12 above.
 I would add that sub specie aeternitatis includes a perspective on a personal and phylogenetic genetic eschatology, a massive lacuna in present theology.
-Some pointers in that regard are given at the end of Part II of this paper.

-15I quote from page 14 of a Lonergan archival file labeled A697.
-It contains a typescript numbered pp. 8-23.
-Very plausibly it is a continuation of the sketch of a first chapter of Method that is contained in file V.7, the same file which contains the basic first scribbled version of functional specialization.
+15. I quote from page 14 of a Lonergan archival file labelled A697.
+It contains a typescript numbered 8-23.
+Very plausibly it is a continuation of the sketch of a first chapter of Method in Theology that is contained in file V.7, the same file which contains the basic first scribbled version of functional specialisation.
 That file contains nine pages of typescript that is the beginning of a first chapter, and also a three-page scribbled outline of the entire chapter.

-occupied him later in identifying a third order of human consciousness.
-"Second order intentionality has a second-order object that in a first order is not a datum of consciousness.
-Similarly, when as at present one introspects introspection, then there is a third-order consciousness and a third-order intentionality.
-There is a third-order consciousness, for consciously we advert to our adverting to our operations.
-There is a third-order intentionality whose third-order object was, in the second order, not an object but the datum of consciousness that is the introspection being introspected "16" Such a maturing of the Hegelian insight towards a luminous methodology obviously belongs to the second time of the temporal subject.
-Its naming no more carries us into that time than the slim identification of the need for self-knowledge fermenting in Confucius17 or in Socrates, carries us into Insight.
-It is a distant hope, a hope wonderously expressed in the end of the book Insight that I would mesh into the statistics of its realization: the complex of probabilities to be associated with the special auxiliary to humanity's question that is functional collaboration.
-18 Hear Lonergan's reach in that final 31st place of chapter 20 of Insight: "The antecedent willingness of hope has to advance from a generic reinforcement of the pure desire to an adapted and specialized auxiliary ever ready to offset every interference either with intellect's unrestricted finality or with its essential detachment and disinterestedness."
-19 It would be over eleven years later that the structure of that auxiliary would dawn on him, but it
+advert to our adverting to our operations.
+There is a third-order intentionality whose third-order object was, in the second order, not an object but the datum of consciousness that is the introspection being introspected.

+Such a maturing of the Hegelian insight towards a luminous methodology obviously belongs to the second time of the temporal subject.
+Its naming no more carries us into that time than the slim identification of the need for self-knowledge fermenting in Confucius or in Socrates, carries us into Insight.
+It is a distant hope, a hope wondrously expressed in the end of the book Insight that I would mesh into the statistics of its realisation: the complex of probabilities to be associated with the special auxiliary to humanity's question that is functional collaboration.
+Hear Lonergan's reach in that final thirty-first place of chapter 20 of Insight: 'The antecedent willingness of hope has to advance from a generic reinforcement of the pure desire to an adapted and specialized auxiliary ever ready to offset every interference either with intellect's unrestricted finality or with its essential detachment and disinterestedness'.19 It would be over eleven years later that the structure of that auxiliary would dawn on him, but it is wonderful to note that in that ten-page section of Insight he mentions collaboration twenty-nine times.
+Previously I have considered his solution of 1965 in relation to the demands of his suggestions about Cosmopolis, but it would be quite profitable-a task beyond this paper-to consider his suggestions here about collaboration in relation to that discovered functional auxiliary.